Research project Optimal cultivation of protein crops for poultry feeding

 General introduction

-If you feed poultry toasted field beans and wheat from a locally grown mixed crop, the laying hens or broilers perform just as well as if they had been fed soy in their ration.
+When you feed to poultry toasted field bean and wheat from a locally grown mixed crop, the laying or broiler chickens perform as well as if they had been fed soy in their rations.
 That is one of the results of OPTIPLUIM.
-The research question was: How can arable farmers, poultry farmers and the local animal feed industry in Flanders get started with leguminous crops placed in mixed crops, as an alternative protein source for poultry?
-The aim was to look at the cultivation, processing and use.
-Implementing leguminous crops in cultivation plans, certainly in mixed crops, requires new knowledge building, both in conventional and organic agriculture.
-In terms of reducing antinutritional components from the seeds, we know processing techniques for leguminous crops separately, but not for mixed harvests.
-And the use in laying hens and broilers in both conventional and organic production systems was also not documented.
-The last question was about the possibility of also valorising the crop residues after harvesting the seeds as feed: Does this contain a second possible source of protein if the residues were to be processed by white rot fungi via aerobic decomposition?
+The research question of the project was: How can arable farmers, poultry farmers and the local feed industry in Flanders get started with mixed-flower crops as an alternative source of protein for poultry?
+The aim was to look at cultivation, processing and use.
+An implementation of leguminous crops in cropping plans, especially in mixed cropping, requires new knowledge building (both in conventional and organic agriculture).
+In terms of reduction of antinutritional components from the seeds, processing techniques were known for legumes separately, but not for mixed crops.
+And use in laying hens and broilers in conventional and organic production systems was also not fully documented.
+Finally, there was also a final question, around the possibility of also valorizing the crop residues after harvesting the seeds as feed: Does this harbor a second possible source of protein, if the residues were to be processed via aerobic degradation by white rot fungi?
+This was the question.

 Research approach

-With field experiments we optimized a higher protein content by playing with the cultivation technique of the mixed crops.
-We tested several processing techniques to reduce antinutritional factors, linked to the different production systems (conventional and organic farming, laying hens and broilers).
-We investigated whether the crop residues after harvest could be processed via aerobic decomposition by white rot fungi.
-We determined the interactions between three elements: feed composition, quality of eggs and chicken meat respectively and the effects on nitrogen excretions in the animals.
-We analyzed the sustainability of leguminous crops as an alternative to soy.
+During field experiments, the researchers optimized higher protein content by working on improved cultivation technique of the mixed crops.
+Several processing techniques were studied to reduce antinutritional factors, coupled with the different production systems (conventional and organic farming, layers and broilers).
+The interaction between three elements, namely feed composition, quality of eggs and chicken meat, and the effects on nitrogen excretions in the animals were identified.
+The sustainability of legume crops as an alternative to soybean was also analyzed.

 Relevance/Valorization

-The field experiments showed that the mixed crops of field beans x triticale and field beans x wheat produced the highest yields.
+The field experiments showed that the mixed crops of field beans with triticale and field beans with wheat produced the highest yields.
 Higher sowing doses did not necessarily lead to higher yields.
 Ensiling the harvested seeds scored better as a technique to reduce anti-nutritional factors than heat treatments such as toasting, expansion or extrusion.
-Feeds with the heat-treated mixed crops of field beans x wheat as an alternative protein source resulted in at least as good animal performances in broilers and layers as a soy-based control feed.
+Feeds with the heat-treated mixed crops of field beans with wheat as an alternative protein source resulted in at least as good animal performances in broilers and layers as a soy-based control feed.
 The quality of the meat and eggs was also little or not affected when using the mixed crop in the ration.
-Finally, aerobic fermentation by white rot fungi cannot be regarded as an economically feasible technique to valorise crop residues.
+Finally, aerobic fermentation by white rot fungi cannot be regarded as an economically feasible technique to valorize crop residues.

 Financing